PyConPL/Book/2015/presentations/writing-snmp-apps/text.md

-A more concise and higher-level programming interface to most frequently used Standard SNMP Applications is offered via *pysnmp.hlapi...* modules.
-We will use their API throughout this article.
+A more concise and higher-level programming interface to most frequently used Standard SNMP Applications is offered via *pysnmp.hlapi sub-package*.
+This slighly revised and improved API first appeared in PySNMP 4.3.
+We will use this API throughout the article.

 At this point we end up with a fully-functional SNMP entity that can run in standard Manager, Agent and Proxy roles.
 However one SNMP feature is